-Your first step for a baby, child or adolescent with feeding or eating concerns is to contact us to schedule a free intake phone call with a feeding specialist at 303-221-7827.
-You do not need to complete any forms until after this consultation.
-However, you can choose to complete the Intake form if you would like to do that first.
+Your first step for a baby, child or adolescent with feeding or eating concerns is to schedule a free intake phone call with a feeding specialist.
+To begin this process please complete the Intake Form and we will contact you to schedule the free intake phone session.

 Having a baby, child or adolescent who does not feed or eat well is a worrisome, frustrating, confusing and at times, medically concerning problem.
 We at The Feeding Clinic at STAR Institute understand how hard it is to live with a child who doesn’t eat well.
 We specialize in assessing and treating all of the reasons why infants and children won’t eat.
 Our focus is on helping you as Parents teach your child to eat a wide variety of nutritious foods in order to support their best growth.

 The Feeding Clinic at STAR Institute uses the SOS Approach to Feeding program, a nationally and internationally recognized approach for assessing and treating children with feeding difficulties.
 Dr. Kay Toomey, who developed the SOS Approach to Feeding, is a clinical consultant and supervisor for The Feeding Clinic at STAR Institute.

 Many times, we as parents know that our baby, child or adolescent is struggling to eat.
 However, we often times hear the message that we should wait until our children are older because “all kids are picky”, and “all kids outgrow their pickiness”.
 In reality, neither of these statements are true.
 The research shows that about 20% of all children will struggle with some type of feeding challenge at one point or another from Birth to 5/7 years of age.
 The research also shows that only about ½ of these children will completely “outgrow” their feeding difficulties.
 If you already know your infant, child or adolescent needs an assessment, click here to complete the child intake form.